 Family owned sounds nice on paper, but as above, just because Bob Junior now owns the plant instead of Bob Senior does not mean that they are actually producing something better for your pet.
 Chances are, they are just as money-driven as any other business out there.

 Many times however, companies issue recalls voluntarily out of an abundance of caution.
+They should, too, because the alternative to issuing recalls is literally to sweep issues under the rug and hope it doesn’t become a problem.

 Primal Pet Foods and Darwins are examples of brands with inexcusable recalls who have received some damning warning letters from the FDA as a result of sanitation and nutritional practices at their “family owned” plants.

-People unknowingly fed it to their pets and while no pets appear to have been harmed, the ethics of it are appalling.
+People unknowingly fed it to their pets…and while no pets appear to have been harmed, the ethics of it are appalling.

 My point here is this.
 “No recalls” doesn’t always mean that a company is operating ethically, safely, or with transparency.